 Creditors can charge-off an account 180 days after the first date you missed a payment.
 The date you became delinquent begins the “Aging” process and once the debt has matured 7.5 years, it must be deleted from your credit report.

 Some creditors and debt collectors will report to the credit reporting agencies a more recent status date, thereby extending the negative reporting of the charged-off account.
 This illegal practice will hurt your credit score.

 “Re-Aging” a delinquent account is a serious violation of the FCRA.
-An original creditor or a debt collector may engage in illegal re-aging on the same charged-off account.
 Once the original creditor reports the FCRA Compliance Date to the credit reporting agencies, it is set in stone.
 This date cannot be changed or updated under any circumstance.

 The time clock on the date the account FIRST went delinquent cannot change no matter how many times a charged-off debt is purchased, transferred or sold to collection agency.
 Basically, the “purge from” date NEVER changes.
 The charged-off account can bounce from collection agency to collection agency but according to the FCRA, the debt can only be reported for 7.5 years from the date of first delinquency (DOFD).